 Sony, whose superb sensors are found in Nikon DSLRs, produce a range of mirrorless cameras.
 In increasing cost these are: A5000 (20.1 megapixels), A5100, A6000, A6300 and A6500 with 24.3 megapixel sensors.
 Pleasingly all have tiltable rear screens which can make aligning on high elevation constellations easier and also, importantly, can allow a thin icepack to be placed close behind the sensor and so reduce its heating in summer nights.
 All include wi-fi and so an app or program such as qdslrdashboard or TimeLapse can be used to control them to take a sequence of frames to be stacked in, for example, Deep Sky Stacker.

-The cheapest, the A5000, and, I suspect, the A5100 do not allow the long exposure noise reduction the be turned off which is a pity.
+The cheapest, the A5000, and, I suspect, the A5100 do not allow the long exposure noise reduction the be turned off within their menus.
 (See discussion in the digest article ‘The use of Dark Frames when using a DSLR’.)
-The A6000 series do however.
+However there is a way of turning it off.
+In Manual imaging mode, the ‘9 o’clock point on the rotary dial should be depressed which brings up a ‘Drive Mode’ menu on the left of the screen.
+If the bottom of the dial then clicked the various possibilities are scrolled through until ‘BRK C 0.3ev’ is highlighted.
+This mode is then selected by pressing the button in the centre of the dial.
+The camera then no longer applies the long exposure noise reduction.
+Later Sony cameras such as the A6000 series do however allow it to be switched off within their menus.
 If I were to purchase a new Sony mirrorless camera, I suspect that I would go for the A6000 at ~£500.
-I do, however, have a low cost, second hand A5000 whose image quality is excellent.
+I do, however, have a low cost, second hand A5000 whose image quality is excellent and these can be still be bought new for ~£250.

 From around £30 adapters can be purchased to allow, say, Nikon or Canon prime lenses to be used with them.